ovh/docs/pages/platform/kubernetes-k8s/installing-operator/guide.en-gb.md

 ---
-title: Deploy an Operator based on Helm on OVHcloud managed Kubernetes
+title: Deploy an Operator based on Helm on OVHcloud managed Kubernetes server
 slug: installing-operator
 excerpt: Learn how to deploy operator on OVHcloud managed Kubernetes with Helm and the Operator SDK
 section: Tutorials